PhoenixAran/PhoenixAran.github.io/_posts/2021-02-12-exposing-entity-attributes.md

 ---
 ---
 If you're making a game, I think its critical that you implement some sort of entity inspector as soon as possible.
-Having it makes debugging so much easier since you can change entity member values during runtime instead:
+Having it makes debugging so much easier since without it you would have to:

 * Make file change
 * Saving